-The school embraces a growth mind-set ethos and places great importance on our five agreed 'Life Values':
+The school places great importance on our five agreed 'Life Values':

 Determination, Curiosity, Collaboration, Creativity and Independence.

 Our vision and our life values are shared by all members of our school.

 Alfriston School - Equality Statement

 Alfriston School recognises that everyone is different and special owing to varying needs and cultures.
 We aim to treat all differences positively, recognising that diversity creates a collaborative, creative and understanding school, where everyone is included to do lots of different things and have lots of different experiences.